grzesiek-galezowski/tdd-ebook/manuscript/110_What_is_the_scope_of_a_Statement_in_TDD.md

 ## What should be the functional scope of a single Statement?

 The short answer to this question is: behavior.
 Putting it together with the previous section, we can say that each unit-level Statement specifies a single behavior of a class written against public API of that class.
-I like how [Liz Keogh](https://lizkeogh.com/2012/05/30/showcasing-the-language-of-bdd/) says that a Statement shows one example of how a class is valuable to its users.
+I like how [Liz Keogh](https://lizkeogh.com/2012/05/30/showcasing-the-language-of-bdd/) says that a unit-level Statement shows one example of how a class is valuable to its users.
 Also, [Amir Kolsky and Scott Bain](http://www.sustainabletdd.com/) say that each Statement should "introduce a behavioral distinction not existing before".

 If you read this book from the beginning, you've probably seen a lot of Statements that specify behaviors.
 Let me give you another one, though.

 Let's consider the following example of a "business rule" for some kind of queue.
-A single bahvior we can specify is that the rule is considered fulfilled when it is notified three times of something being queued on a queue (so from a bigger-piucture point of view, it's an observer of a queue):
+A single bahvior we can specify is that the rule is considered fulfilled when it is notified three times of something being queued on a queue (so from a bigger-picture point of view, it's an observer of a queue):

 ```csharp
 [Fact] public void